cowprotocol/cowswap/src/custom/pages/PrivacyPolicy/PrivacyPolicy.md

 #  Privacy Policy
-### (updated March 2021)
+### (updated May 2021)

 We are delighted that you have chosen to use our App and/or visit our website.
 We take our data protection responsibilities with the utmost seriousness and we have designed our website so that you may navigate and use it without having to provide Personal Data.

 This Policy sets out what Personal Data we collect, how we process it and how long we retain it.
 This Policy applies to all of our processing activities where we act as a data controller.

-In this policy, "we", "us" and "our" refers to Gnosis Limited, a company incorporated in Gibraltar with its registered address at World Trade Center, 6 Bayside Rd, Gibraltar.
+In this policy, "we", "us" and "our" refers to GnosisDAO.
+We are en Ethereum based organisation managed by community members.
+To contact us , please write to us at the GnosisDAO category of forum.gnosis.io.
-For more information about us, see the Contact Us section of this policy.

 In this Policy, “personal data” means any information relating to you as an identified or identifiable natural person (“Data Subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an online identifier or to one or more factors specific to your physical, physiological, genetic, mental, economic, cultural or social identity.
 In this Policy, “processing” means any operation or set of operations which is performed on personal data (as defined in this Privacy Policy) or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.